 Although it can be heartbreaking to learn that your aging dog is going blind, the silver lining is knowing that there are plenty of ways to adapt to this new situation.
+While there are options like full spectrum hemp dog treats to support many common health problems aging dogs experience, helping your pet through their loss of sight will take more work.
 You will find that with a few lifestyle adjustments, you can still enjoy many of the same activities with your furry friend.

 Begin Blind Proofing Your House